Dynamic Audio Power Management for Portable Devices

 Codec (BIAS) Domain

-The codec bias power domain has no widgets and is handled by the codecs DAPM event handler.
+The codec bias power domain has no widgets and is handled by the codec DAPM event handler.
 This handler is called when the codec powerstate is changed wrt to any stream event or by kernel PM events.

 Virtual Widgets

-Sometimes widgets exist in the codec or machine audio map that don't have any corresponding soft power control.
+Sometimes widgets exist in the codec or machine audio graph that don’t have any corresponding soft power control.
 In this case it is necessary to create a virtual widget - a widget with no control bits e.g.

 SND_SOC_DAPM_MIXER("AC97 Mixer", SND_SOC_NOPM, 0, 0, NULL, 0),